Wang Yu-xuan

-Wang Yu-xuan (王渝萱 (Wáng Yúxuān); born 30 August 1999) is a Taiwanese actress.
+Wang Yu-xuan (王渝萱; born 1999) is a Taiwanese actress.
 She made her acting debut in Lou Yi-an's White Lies, Black Lies (2016) and gained prominence with a starring role in the PTS series On Children (2018), which earned her a nomination for Best Newcomer in the 54th Golden Bell Awards.
 She delivered her breakout performance in another Lou Yi-an film Goddamned Asura (2021), winning Best Supporting Actress in both the 58th Golden Horse Awards and the 24th Taipei Film Awards.

 Early life

-Wang was born on 30 August 1999 in Taipei, Taiwan.
+Wang was born in 1999 in Taipei, Taiwan.
 She has an older sister Wang Yu-ping, who also pursued a career as an actress.
 Her mother worked at the National Sun Yat-sen Memorial Hall, and often brought Wang to watch stage plays since she was in kindergarten.
 She became intrigued by acting after watching the 2008 Japanese film Departures, and studied performing arts at Taipei Municipal Fuxing Senior High School.
 She also began attending casting auditions at the age of 15.
 Due to frequently taking leave for acting, she nearly failed to graduate high school.
 After graduation, Wang took two gap years to learn photography and work as a barista, but she found that she lacked interest in both fields.
 She moved to Beijing in 2019 to study directing at the Central Academy of Drama, but she quit and returned to Taiwan a year later due to the COVID-19 pandemic.
 She then enrolled at Taipei National University of the Arts to study film, and was in her third year as of August 2023.